viamrobotics/docs/docs/tutorials/projects/modernize-retro-robot.md

 Another 3-terminal quick connect will join one end of the power switch, the positive wire from the battery, and the positive wire from the charging port.

-Finally, run the unconnected wire from the switch (the positive to power the robot) into the base through one of the holes in the top portion of the base (in the picture we have a two terminal quick connect in order to extend the length of our wire - yours is likely long enough to avoid this).
+Finally, run the unconnected wire from the switch (the positive to power the robot) into the base through one of the holes in the top portion of the base (in the picture we have a 2-terminal quick connect in order to extend the length of our wire - yours is likely long enough to avoid this).

 #### Connect the power sources to the motors and Pi

-Using a 4-terminal quick connector, connect the positive power supply wire (from the previous step) to the step down converter *positive* input wire.
+Working in the robot base, use a 4-terminal quick connector to connect the positive power supply wire (from the previous step) to the step down converter *positive* input wire.
 Using a length of 18 gauge wire, connect another terminal in this quick connector to the 12V VCC screw terminal on the L298N motor driver to which you previously connected the base motors and pi.
-One of the terminals to the quick connector is empty, this is expected, you will use it later.
+One of the terminals to the quick connector is empty.
+This is expected, you will use it later.

 Now use another 4-terminal quick connector to connect the negative power supply wire from the torso to the step down converter *negative* wire.
 Using a length of 18 gauge wire, connect another terminal in this quick connector to the GND screw terminal on the L298N motor driver to which you previously connected the base motors and pi.